-In order for crypto to be adopted by the masses, the corporate world needs to take initiative.
+In order for crypto to be adopted by the masses, organizations needs to take initiative.
 Intermediaries, arbitrary fees, and above all data security were all things on Satoshi Nakamoto’s mind when they decided to disrupt the financial system and decentralized it.
-That was in 2009, the crypto industry is still arguably in its infant stage struggling with regulation and awareness.
-Just like we’re seeing with climate action, crypto won’t be nearly as adopted by the masses as it should unless big corporations step in.
+That was in 2009 - the crypto industry now is still arguably in its infancy stage, struggling with regulation and awareness.
+Just like we’re seeing with climate action, crypto won’t be nearly as adopted by the masses as it should unless big organizations step in.

 Intermediaries, arbitrary fees, and data security are also pain points at the forefront of the current organizational resourcing systems.
 80% of government and organizational data are wasted in moving, aggregating, cleansing, verifying, and sharing data with other business entities and stakeholders.

 Trusted intermediaries to mediate and control execution of inter-org business processes alone cost organizations a few arms and a leg.
 Cross-org collaboration leads to time consuming and costly audit and compliance processes riddled with conflicts of interests and regular scandals.
 Coordination costs increase with the degree of specialization, thereby limiting the degree of specialization.
-Estimated loss of revenue 27-40% for small to medium sized organizations.
+These factors result in an estimated loss of revenue 27-40% for small to medium sized organizations.

 As it stands, the traditional ERP providers are expensive and don’t guarantee cross-org privacy.
-Because of the prevailing reliance on siloed processes and with there being no shared truth among organizations, Asia retailers alone lose around $40 billion every year.
+Because of the prevailing reliance on siloed processes and with there being no shared truth among organizations, those based in Asia alone lose around $40 billion every year.

 Blockchain solutions can dismantle challenges related to data exchange, complicated transformations, traceability, shared truth, and trust between parties.